aimms/documentation/webui/time-zone-setting.rst

 Time Zone Settings
 ==================

-.. important:: Time Zone settings is available in software versions from AIMMS 4.75 onwards as part of Experimental Features.
-Please reach out to User Support on how to enable Experimental Features.
+.. important:: Time Zone settings is available in software versions from AIMMS 4.77 onwards.

 This section outlines the `Best Practices to follow for creating multi-timezone applications <#best-practices-and-working-example>`_ and also explains few of the relevant and important WebUI Library sets and functions.
 For a detailed explanation and a working example please refer to our `Multi-Timezone application with best practices <https://how-to.aimms.com/Articles/362/362-multi-timezone.html>`_ article.